-Budapest and Vienna are only a few hours apart by car or train, making these gorgeous European capitals a great pairing for a one-week itinerary.
+Budapest and Vienna are only a few hours apart by car or train, making these gorgeous European cities a great pairing for a one-week itinerary.
 Plan to spend two to three days in Budapest and four to five days in Vienna.

-Budapest has quickly become a favorite destination with families for its culture and beautiful architecture.
+Budapest has quickly become a favorite destination with families traveling to Europe for its culture and beautiful architecture.
 Be sure to take a cruise along the Danube at sunset or at night for amazing views of the city all lit up.
 Kids will enjoy the Miniversum, which has miniature models of sights and famous landmarks; a ride on the Children’s Railroad, run by kids; and playtime in Erzsebet Square, with its Ferris wheel, skate park, grassy areas, water fountains and playground.
 Other good bets include visits to the Szechenyi Thermal Baths, St. Stephen’s Basilica, Dohany Synagogue (the second largest in the world), Buda Castle, Saint Matthias Church, Heroes Square and the Danube promenade.

 From Budapest, take a three-hour high-speed train to Vienna.
 This gorgeous grande dame has so much to offer families including the House of Music, Prater amusement park and beautiful Schonbrunn Palace and the Kaiser Kindy Children’s Museum next door, where kids can dress up as royalty.
 Belvedere Palace and the Vienna State Opera are classic sights as well.

 TIP: You can add in one more country with a day trip by train to Bratislava, Slovakia.
 Most of Bratislava’s sights are within easy walking distance of the main square, including the Old Town Hall, Primate’s Palace and Bratislava Castle — but the real joy is just wandering the medieval streets.
 Purchase an excursion fare from Vienna at any ticket office.
 The “Bratislava Ticket” is 15 euros round-trip for the hourlong train ride and includes a one-day pass for Bratislava transportation.
 It’s got a fairy tale atmosphere but is also a great option when you want to avoid the crowds of more popular European cities.

 Of course Italy is a family (and Ciao Bambino) favorite, but it’s a big country, i.e. there’s only so much you can really fit into a week.
 Combining Florence and Venice, just two hours from each other by train, allows families to see two of the most popular, and very different, Italian cities without overload.

 A guided walking tour of Florence is a must, along with visits to the Duomo, the Ponte Vecchio, the Boboli Gardens at Palazzo Pitti, and the church at San Marco.
 What really makes a visit to Florence special, though, is the variety of interactive experiences that offer a taste of local culture, such as visiting the studio of a fresco restoration artist or a family cooking class.
 Allow time for day trips to Siena, Pisa and/or Lucca as well.
 You’ll want a car to explore the countryside, but trust us: Don’t attempt to drive within Florence itself.
 That’s not the type of family adventure you want.

 TIP: If you plan on visiting the Galleria dell’Accademia to see Michelangelo’s David, be sure to purchase your tickets well in advance to beat the long lines.
 Florence’s other signature museum, the Uffizi Gallery, is not as geared toward children; if you decide to tackle it, advance reservations are essential there as well.